srobinson/a11y-tutorials/src/accordion/accordion.md

   </tr>
   <tr>
     <th scope="row">
-      <code>accordion-interface-header</code> and <code>accordion-interface-panel</code>
+      <code>accordion-interface-header</code> and <code>accordion-interface-drawer</code>
     </th>
     <td>
-      Each item is divided into two: a header and body ('panel').
-At the outset, the panel is hidden using the <code>hidden</code> property.
+      Each item is divided into two: a header and body ('drawer').
+At the outset, the drawer is hidden using the <code>hidden</code> property.
 To support older user agents ensure you include <code>[hidden] { display: none }</code> in your CSS.
 This property behaves like <code>display: none</code> by hiding the subject DOM tree from assistive technologies and remove its contents from tab order.
 Keyboard users are therefore able to jump directly between header buttons.
     </td>
   </tr>
   <tr>